rails/rails/guides/source/action_view_overview.md

 <%= render @products, :spacer_template => "product_ruler" %>
 ```

-Rails will render the `_product_ruler` partial (with no data passed in to it) between each pair of `_product` partials.
+Rails will render the `_product_ruler` partial (with no data passed to it) between each pair of `_product` partials.

 ### Layouts

 TODO...

-Using Templates, Partials and Layouts in "The Rails Way"
+Using Templates, Partials and Layouts "The Rails Way"
 --------------------------------------------------------

 TODO...